MMynampati/Stairway-to-Heaven/docs/final.md

 - Sparse rewards
 - Stochastic environment

 These factors combined meant that we would likely need a sample-efficient algorithm,  with the large state space and stochastic environment providing a lot of variability in terms of the data the model could train on.
-After some research we were able to narrow down to two algorithms that we felt could show good results.
+After some research we were able to narrow down to three algorithms that we felt could show good results.

 - Proximal Policy Optimization (PPO)
 - Advantage Actor Critic (A2C)
+- Hindsight Experience Replay (HER)

 After making this list, we ran a test simulation with the simplest implementation of each algorithm in the default environment to get a sense if any seemed better initially.
 The results from each algorithm were all about the same, barely even getting a mean reward of 0.2.